linuxmint/brand-logo/70-new-fonts-and-colors/README.md

 style="font-style:normal;font-variant:normal;font-weight:normal;font-stretch:normal;font-size:175px;font-family:Oxanium;-inkscape-font-specification:'Oxanium, @wght=585';font-variant-ligatures:normal;font-variant-caps:normal;font-variant-numeric:normal;font-variant-east-asian:normal;font-variation-settings:'wght' 585;fill:#1dc99e;fill-opacity:1"
 ```

+This `ring-name-fonts.svg` got duplicated to `ring-name-paths.svg` were these font objects got converted to paths.
+This way, those logos do not rely on any font file or web link.
+That's how logos should always be made.
+Only paths, no fonts.

 ### Colors:
 Here we are trying the `#1dc99e`.
 That's HSL = 165°, 75%, 45%.
 We could try new colors from time to time.
 Color trends are constantly evolving.
 Perhaps the color choices shouldn't be set in stone.